'Crisis': Fury as Jetstar announces plan to drop Hawke's Bay flights

 Jetstar will continue to offer up to 270 domestic jet services a week on its jet services between major centres Auckland, Wellington, Christchurch, and Dunedin and tourist destination Queenstown, and up to 100 transtasman and Rarotonga flights each week.

+He said he would work with other regional partners impacted by Jetstar to develop a regional aviation development strategy, which would look at identifying potential new airlines and seat capacity.

+"There has been growth in second tier airlines in the regions and they may see this as an opportunity to step up and fill the void.

-Hawke's Bay air services campaigner Simon Nixon labelled it a "crisis" for travellers, saying:
+Hawke's Bay air services campaigner Simon Nixon labelled it a "crisis" for travellers.

 "We all know what Air New Zealand will do, because they've done it before.
 I think we'll see air fares go up 25 per cent by Christmas."

-Chief executive officer Gareth Evans said the proposal, which had been subject of rumours and speculation for some time, was based on the operation continuing to be loss-making combined with higher costs and a "softening of the regional travel market."
+Jetstar chief executive Gareth Evans said the proposal, which had been subject of rumours and speculation for some time, was based on the operation continuing to be loss-making combined with higher costs and a "softening of the regional travel market".

 He said Jetstar doesn't see the outlook changing any time soon and added: "As a result, we're announcing a proposal today to end our regional services, with the final flights on 30 November.
 We have given it a real go."